$\mathcal{N}=1$ Super Topological Recursion: Super Loop Equations

 where for $\eta(z,\theta)=f(z)\Theta(z,\theta)\in V_{z,\theta}^F$, the derivative operator $\mathcal{D}_z$ is defined as

 Note that $(-1)^{\rho}=1$ if $K_1\cup K_2$ is an even permutation of $K$ and $(-1)^{\rho}=-1$ otherwise.

-With these definitions, one can think of the abstract super loop equations as imposing that the quantities above live in the ``plus'' subspaces of the vector spaces $V_z^B$ and $V_z^F$.
+With these definitions, one can think of the abstract super loop equations on $\mathcal{S_C}$ as constrains imposing that the quantities above live in the ``plus'' subspaces of the vector spaces $V_z^B$ and $V_z^F$.
 More precisely: